Document Type : Research Paper

 1

-Faculty of Humanities, Department of Physical Education and Sport Sciences, Science and Research Branch, Islamic Azad University, Tehran
+Department of Physical Education and Sport Sciences, Faculty of Humanities, Science and Research Branch, Islamic Azad University, Tehran, Iran.

 2

-Assistant Professor of Corrective Exercises and Sport Injury, Faculty of Sport Sciences Shahid Rajaee Teacher Training University, Tehran, Iran
+Department of Sport Injury and Corrective Exercise, Faculty of Sport Sciences, Shahid Rajaee Teacher Training University, Tehran, Iran.

 3

-Faculty of Humanities, Department of Physical Education and Sport Sciences, Science and Research Branch, Islamic Azad University, Tehran, Iran
+Department of Physical Education and Sport Sciences, Science and Research Branch, Islamic Azad University, Tehran, Iran.

 Abstract